 SEO is not a one-size-fits-all proposition.
-One of the greatest distinctions between a website’s ability to optimize quickly is its age.
-Old websites tend to optimize more quickly than their newer counterparts.
+One of the most significant distinctions between a website’s ability to optimize quickly is its age.
+Old websites tend to optimize more rapidly than their newer counterparts.
 Why?
-Because having been on the internet for years (decades in some cases), Google has not only indexed the website, but also noted its consistent presence.
-The website itself might not be optimized correctly, but its presence as an indexed domain holds value for future SEO services.
+Because having been on the internet for years (decades in some cases), Google has indexed the website and noted its consistent presence.
+Therefore, even non-optimized websites with an indexed domain hold value for future plumbing SEO services.

-In contrast, brand new websites take longer to optimize.
+In contrast, brand new plumbing websites take longer to optimize.
 Since there is no record of their existence on the internet (because it ceased to exist), Google won’t automatically trust it, even if it’s well optimized.
-Tenure is something that cannot be accelerated, unless an obscene amount of high quality links immediately pointed to your pages, something that is almost impossible to accomplish for a local plumber.
-Let’s discuss optimizing old vs new websites:
+Web admins can’t accelerate tenure without producing an excessive amount of high-quality links, something that is almost impossible to accomplish for a local plumber and may cause penalization.
+Let’s discuss optimizing old vs. new websites:

 Meeting in the Middle

 Once a new website reaches a certain level of authority, it can compete with older and more previously established domains.
 The old website’s inherent advantage goes away once the new one sets itself on the same level.
 The goal for new plumbing companies is to expedite the process as much as possible.
 Once you’ve established authority, whether with a new or old website, you should focus on the following principles to sustain your search rankings.